Green Roofs

 Green roofs are widely recognised as an ideal way of improving air quality in cities.
 Planners and Councils are beginning to use extensive plantation for air purification in order to reduce carbon dioxide and increase oxygen in the atmosphere.
 Green roofs also make a significant contribution to reducing polluting air particles and compounds not only through the plants themselves, but also through the growing medium.

 They are also increasingly being used in efforts to reduce and delay water run-off during times of heavy and prolonged rain, a fact that can be significant in reducing localised flooding.
-A recent study in Germany showed that during a 10 minute rainstorm, whilst 200 litres of rainwater fell onto an 18m2 green roof, only 15 litres actually passed from the roof to the ground.
+A recent study in Germany showed that during a 10mm rainstorm, whilst 200 litres of rainwater fell onto an 18m2green roof, only 15 litres actually passed from the roof to the ground.
 But given that some water does escape, it’s important to ensure that the waterproofing membrane does not have an adverse effect on the quality of water which is released from a green roof after rainfall.

 When waterproofing green roofs the membrane itself must also be taken into account when thinking about the overall environmental picture.
 The method of manufacture, component chemicals and long-term environmental impact of the membrane itself can be as significant as the benefits of a bio-diverse ‘green’ roof.